tukasa0001/TownOfHost/README-EN.md

 Team : Impostor<br>
 Decision : Impostor<br>

-They can kill only in lights out, but next Kill cooldown will be half.<br>
+They can kill only in lights out, but next kill cooldown will be half.<br>
 While lights out they can move faster, and yet their name looks red by everyone.<br>

 ### Puppeteer